andreasabel/logic-and-types-meeting-2019/README.md

 | 16.00 | Victor: Unification with heterogeneous equality
 | 16.30 | _Promenad_
 | 18.00 | _Dinner_

-Alternatives:

-- start at 9.30 for better public transport connection
-- have the _promenad_ after lunch rather than before dinner.
-- have Talk 8 at 16.30 (shorter break before dinner)

 To be confirmed: The lecture room has projector and whiteboards.